 The Story of Passover

 About 3000 years ago the Israelites were enslaved by the Egyptians under the rule of the Pharaoh Ramses II.
-According to the Book of Exodus - Moses, a simple Jewish shepherd, was instructed by
+According to the Book of Exodus - Moses, a simple Jewish shepherd, was instructed by God to go to the pharaoh and demand the freedom of his people

 Moses' plea of let my people go was ignored.
 Moses warned the Pharaoh that God would send severe punishments to the people of Egypt if the Israelites were not freed.
 Again the Pharaoh ignored Moses' request of freedom.
 In response God unleashed a series of 10 terrible plagues on the people of Egypt: